simonolander/aws-lambda-lab/README.md

 ## Zipping the folders

 The folders need to be zipped before we can upload them to AWS.
 You need to zip the *entire contents* of `getMessages` and `postMessage` to two separate zip files.
-Make sure not to include just the contents, do **not** include the root folders `getMessages` and `postMessage` themselves.
-Remember to include the folders within `getMessages` and `postMessage` recursively.
+Make sure to include the contents and subfolders recursively, but **do not** include the root folders `getMessages` and `postMessage` themselves.
 You can zip using whatever tool you like, I usually do
 ```bash
 cd lambdas/getMessages
 zip -r ../getMessages.zip *